gemcommunity/gem_2019/README.md

 # GEM 2019
 Repository for tutorial, notes, and Jupyter notebooks.
+Primarily a resource developed for the 2019 NSF-funded Geospace Environment Modeling (GEM) workshop.

-# Instally Python
+# Installing Python
 A brief description of installing Python on Windows, Mac, and Linux can be found [here][1].

 # Jupyter Notebook